Feminist theory: Black feminist criminology

-Black feminist criminology theory is a concept created by Hillary Potter in the 1990s and a bridge that integrates Feminist theory with criminology.
-It is based on the integration of Black feminist theory and critical race theory.
+Black feminist criminology theory is a concept created by Hillary Potter in 2006 to act as a bridge that integrates Feminist theory with criminology.
+It is based on the integration of Black feminist theory and critical race feminist theory.

+As Potter articulates this theory, Black feminist criminology describes experiences of Black women as victims of crimes.
+Other scholars, such as Patrina Duhaney and Geniece Crawford Mondé, have explored Black feminist criminology in relation to current and formerly incarcerated Black women.

 For years, Black women were historically overlooked and disregarded in the study of crime and criminology; however, with a new focus on Black feminism that sparked in the 1980s, Black feminists began to contextualize their unique experiences and examine why the general status of Black women in the criminal justice system was lacking in female specific approaches.
 Potter explains that because Black women usually have "limited access to adequate education and employment as consequences of racism, sexism, and classism", they are often disadvantaged.
 This disadvantage materializes into "poor responses by social service professionals and crime-processing agents to Black women's interpersonal victimization".

 Most crime studies focused on White males/females and Black males.
 Any results or conclusions targeted to Black males were usually assumed to be the same situation for Black females.
 This was very problematic since Black males and Black females differ in what they experience.
 For instance, economic deprivation, status equality between the sexes, distinctive socialization patterns, racism, and sexism should all be taken into account between Black males and Black females.
 The two will experience all of these factors differently; therefore, it was crucial to resolve this dilemma.

-Black feminist criminology is the solution to this problem.
-It takes four factors into account: One, it observes the social structural oppression of Black women.
-Two, it recognizes the Black community and its culture.
-Three, it looks at Black intimate and familial relations.
-And four, it looks at the Black woman as an individual.
-These four factors will help distinguish Black women from Black males into an accurate branch of learning in the criminal justice system.
+Black feminist criminology is proposed as the solution to this problem.
+It takes four factors into account:

-Criticisms

-It has been said that Black feminist criminology is still in its "infancy stage"; therefore, there is little discussion or studies that disprove it as an effective feminist perspective.
-In addition to its age, Black feminist criminology has not actively accounted for the role of religion and spirituality in Black women's "experience with abuse".